thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/createrawtransaction.md

 - n: "→ →<br>`Sequence`"
   t: "number (int)"
   p: "Optional<br>(0 or 1)"
-  d: "NOT IMPLEMENTED IN DASH.<br><br>The sequence number to use for the input"
+  d: "Added in Dash Core 0.12.3.0.<br><br>The sequence number to use for the input"

 {% enditemplate %}